 A more detailed OS map is being prepared - However, this one is an advance map course and gives you an idea of the approximate route..

-We will ask that you carry a copy of the official hard copy OS map that will contain sufficient detail to navigate this couse safely.
+We will ask that you carry a copy of the official hard copy OS map that will contain sufficient detail to navigate this course safely.

 Tip: We recommend you plot your course together well in advance.
 We have no objection to teams recce sections of the course beforehand.

-There may well be a checkpoint between Honister and Keswick to ensure all competitors take the same off-road route.
-This will be advertised nearer the date.
+There may well be a checkpoint between Seathwaite and Keswick to ensure all competitors take the same off-road route.
+All this will be advised nearer the date.

-bike and running routes are over some tough and testing terrian.
-This
+The bike and running routes do include some tough and testing terrain but not overly technical.

 The whole route will have some way-marking to assist you on the run and bike sections.
 These markers should not be relied upon as over a 100km course they could go missing or be obscure in bad weather.
-We therefore stress that every team should be prepared to navige themselves betwwn the given checkpoints using an OS map throughout.
+We therefore stress that every team should be prepared to navigate themselves between the given checkpoints using an OS map throughout.